GuitarML/SmartAmpPro/README.md

 SmartAmpPro(LSTM model) it was determined that the WaveNet produces a much more natural sound (especially on clean tones), even though both models have a low error-to-signal ratio.
-Since the main goal of using A.I. is to produce the highest quality sound, any future development will continue using WaveNet, or a different A.I. model than the one used here ([GuitarLSTM](https://github.com/GuitarML/GuitarLSTM)).
+Since the main goal of using A.I. is to produce the highest quality sound, any future development will continue using WaveNet, or a different A.I. model from the one used here ([GuitarLSTM](https://github.com/GuitarML/GuitarLSTM)).

 ![app](https://github.com/GuitarML/SmartAmpPro/blob/master/resources/plugin.png)